jundalisay/sp/content/en/research/diogenes/lives/chapter-23.md

 And the epigram cannot possibly be by Homer, for he lived many years, as it is said, before Midas.

-III.
-There is also the following enigma quoted in the Commentaries of Pamphila, as the work of Cleobulus:— There was one father and he had twelve daughters,
+<sup>3</sup> There is also the following enigma quoted in the Commentaries of Pamphila, as the work of Cleobulus:

+There was one father and he had twelve daughters,
 Each of his daughters had twice thirty children.
 But most unlike in figure and complexion;